Out of the blue, my wife suggested, “Let’s go to The Cities today.”

 “No reason,” she said.

-“We are taking the truck,” she said, “end of discussion.”
+“We are taking the truck,” she said in a tone that ended all discussion.

-So I spent half of yesterday assembling a pickup load of flat pack furniture.
-The other half of the day I spent screaming at the cats for batting odd bits of IKEA hardware down the heat registers.
+So half of yesterday was devoted to assembling a pickup load of flat pack furniture.
+The other half of the day was spent swearing at the cats for batting odd bits of IKEA hardware down the heat registers.

 It proved what I have always suspected about myself.
 I can hose up even the simplest of things and IKEA instructions are about as simple as you can get.
 In fact, they are so simple, you might call them sketchy because that is what their instructions are: drawings.